Accreditation Statement and Credit Designation

 Royal College of Physicians and Surgeons of Canada

-- Discuss how to use molecular profiling data from leukemia cells to identify patients with likely germline predisposition who do not have a strong personal or family history of cancer
+- Discuss how to use molecular profiling data from leukemia cells to identify patients with likely germline predispositions who do not have a strong personal or family history of cancer.

-The 15th International Symposium on Myelodysplastic Syndromes is designed to meet the educational needs of physicians, nurses, pharmacists, social workers and psychologists involved in the care of patients with cancer: Haematology, Paediatrics, Medical Oncology, Oncology Nursing and Surgical Oncology.
+The 17th International Symposium on Myelodysplastic Syndromes is designed to meet the educational needs of physicians, nurses, pharmacists, social workers and psychologists involved in the care of patients with cancer: Haematology, Paediatrics, Medical Oncology, Oncology Nursing, and Surgical Oncology.
 Because of the diverse, clinically focused educational offering, participants are able to tailor the curriculum to meet the needs of international clinicians of all levels of experience.

 To Receive Your CME/CPD Certificate

-1 Access the online system via any of the following
+Access the online system via the following link:

 - Please note that web browsers Mozilla Firefox 2.X or higher, or Google Chrome are recommended